bartificer/programming-by-stealth/docs/pbs57.md

 Let’s go ahead and create that inner container now.

 This container has no semantic meaning, so again, we should use a `<div>` with the class `container`.
 By default, containers have a padding.
-This is usually desirable, not not in this specific situation.
+This is usually desirable, but not in this specific situation.
 With the padding in place the contents of our inner grid will appear off-set from the content contained in the outer grid, and we don’t want that.
 We can very easily remove the un-wanted padding by adding the Bootstrap utility class `p-0` to the inner container.

 We now have a container without a row, so let’s open another `<div>` with the class `row` directly inside the inner container.